pirsch-analytics/demo/cloudflare-workers/README.md

     data-endpoint="https://round-hill-c3a4.your-account.workers.dev/p/pv"></script>
 ```

 `https://round-hill-c3a4.your-account.workers.dev` needs to be replaced with your own worker URL.
-If you made adjustments to the paths, you also need to change `/path/script.js` and `/path/pv`.
+If you made adjustments to the paths, you also need to change `/static/files/p.js` and `/p/pv`.
 This example uses the `pirsch.js` snippet.
 If you would like to use another script, you also need to adjust the `id` attribute to `pirscheventsjs`, `pirschsessionsjs`, or `pirschextendedjs`.
+The extended script uses the `data-hit-endpoint`, `data-event-endpoint`, and `data-session-endpoint` endpoint parameters.